meatnordrink/notebook/ads/ads.md

 ## In Progress:

+**STOPPING LOTS OF CAMPAIGNS/LOWERING BUDGETS** - Dec 11th, turned off Mood Journal (both), Brand BM; high spend Nov 1 - Dec 10.
+Lowered budget for others, on theory that FB ads are converting better.
+(Also, going into holidays may be a rough time.)

+* Dec 11 overall - lowering CBT budgets; need to get to lower average costs.
+Examine more carefully in future, raise if I think we might do better.
+Lowered other campaigns, re: above point.

 **NEXT** - Stop campaigns that aren't spending much, but have high CPA?
                - **Try creating Responsive ads for them first, monitor**